cmg-fau/cmg-fau.github.io/README.md

 # Computational Microscopy Group Homepage

-This is the Jekyll-powered webpage repo for the Computational Microscopy Group at the The Center for Nanoanalysis and Electron Microscopy (CENEM), University of Erlangen-Nürnberg..
+This is the Jekyll-powered webpage repo for the Computational Microscopy Group at the The Center for Nanoanalysis and Electron Microscopy (CENEM), University of Erlangen-Nürnberg.

 The webpage is meant to give an overview of the members, research, and activities of the group.